• Skip to primary navigation

 Despite the fact that English is a tough language to learn.
 Other languages in the same boat include Mandarin, Russian, and Japanese.

 Due to a variety of factors, learning English is difficult and confusing.
-It is difficult to learn its grammar structure, pronunciation, definitions, and standards.
-Keep in mind, however, that English speakers learning a foreign language are in a similar situation.
+Learning its grammar structure, pronunciation, definitions, and standards is difficult.
+However, remember that English speakers learning a foreign language are in a similar situation.

 Why Is English Hard To Learn?